Setin2/kafka-python/README.md

 ## Database

 The file ``` database.py ``` contains a class for establishing a connection to the postgreSQL server, and various functions for writing/reading data to/from the database.
+The database tables have the following format: ``` (image_ID, service, resource, value, timestamp) ```

 ### Expected resource usage